fygar256/general-assembler-axx/README.md

 not(x)             Logical NOT
 &&                 Logical AND
 ||                 Logical OR
+x?a:b              ternary operator that returns a if x is true and b if x is false.
 ```

 There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.